ddot121/game_outcome_lol_proj/README.md

-# ADC Role Relevancy Project
+# Game Outcome Predictor
-A personal project by Donnie Aikins assessing the role of ADCs in League of Legends (Summoner's Rift)
+A personal project by Donnie Aikins predicting the outcome of games in League of Legends based on bot lane success (Summoner's Rift)

 # League of Legends
 League of Legends (LOL) is a MOBA developed by Riot Games.